xhuajin/obsidian-tabs/README.md

 tip: if tab nav is too long, try to hold `shift` and scroll.

-Remember to click the Save button when you are finished editing.
+Remember to click the save button after editing.

 ### 4. Command